-David S. Lee, of Hong Kong University (HKU) Business School, is an award-winning instructor, author, and corporate advisor in the areas of fintech, the intersection of geopolitics and business, technology risk, ethics, law, and corporate governance.
+David S. Lee is Associate Professor at Hong Kong University (HKU) Business School and an award-winning instructor, author, and corporate advisor in the areas of fintech, the intersection of geopolitics and business, technology risk, ethics, law, and corporate governance.
 Mr. Lee teaches in several programs for executive education, MBA, and other postgraduate degrees, including the IMBA with Fudan University, China, and the Executive MBA-Global Asia at Columbia Business School and London Business School.
 He develops business case studies and teaching materials in corporate governance, geopolitical risk, decision-making, ethics, fintech, and leadership.

 Mr. Lee is a Fellow of the Higher Education Academy (FHEA), a Network of Korean-American Leaders Fellow, an Asian Institute of International Financial Law Fellow at the University of Hong Kong, a former POSCO Visiting Fellow at the East-West Center, and a former Young Leader and James A. Kelly Fellow at the Pacific Forum, Center for Strategic & International Studies (CSIS), where he is currently an Adjunct Fellow.
 A recipient of multiple teaching excellence and innovation awards, he is the first business academic to receive a University Grants Committee (UGC) Teaching Award, the highest university teaching honor in Hong Kong.
 Mr. Lee has been published or featured in Harvard Business Review, Handelsblatt, Nikkei Asia, The Korea Times, South China Morning Post, Arirang TV, TRT World, and NK News.